Liz Cheney vows to carry on fight against Trump after conceding defeat in Wyoming primary

 She'll lose to Trump-backed attorney Harriet Hageman, CNN projects.

-"This primary election is over," Cheney said in her concession speech.
+"This primary election is over," Cheney said in her speech.
 "But now the real work begins."

+On Wednesday morning, she told NBC's "Today" show that she is "thinking about" running for president and will make a decision in "the coming months."

-The last of the 10 House Republicans who voted for Trump's second impeachment to face voters, Cheney now becomes the eighth who will not be returning to the House next year.
-Cheney's loss, though widely anticipated, represents a significant marker in the wider fight over the direction of the Republican Party.
-Once considered an up-and-comer, she was booted from House GOP leadership last year over her unyielding opposition to the former President and trailed in polling back home this year as she helped lead the House select committee investigating the January 6, 2021, attack on the US Capitol.
+The last of the 10 House Republicans who voted for Trump's second impeachment to face voters, Cheney now becomes the eighth who will not be returning to Congress next year.
+Her loss, though widely anticipated, represents a significant marker in the wider fight over the direction of the Republican Party.
+Once considered an up-and-comer, Cheney was booted from House GOP leadership last year over her unyielding opposition to the former President and trailed in polling back home this year as she helped lead the House select committee investigating the January 6, 2021, attack on the US Capitol.

-Though she made no announcement about her future plans, Cheney did hint at a future in elective politics.
+Though she made no announcement about her plans Tuesday night, Cheney did hint at a future in elective politics.

 "The great and original champion of our party, Abraham Lincoln, was defeated in elections for the Senate and the House before he won the most important election of all," she said.
 "Lincoln ultimately prevailed, he saved our union and he defined our obligation as Americans for all of history."

+Overnight, the Cheney campaign filed paperwork with the Federal Election Commission creating a leadership PAC to be called "The Great Task."
+This is the first of several next steps from Cheney, an adviser told CNN, as she starts to make good on ideas expressed in her election night speech and opens a new chapter in the wake of her landslide defeat.
+The name of the PAC is a historic nod to Lincoln who spoke at Gettysburg of the "great task" facing the country.

-With her future undefined, Cheney's attempt at projecting dignity in defeat was itself a clear rejoinder to Trump's behavior since losing the 2020 election.
+Cheney's attempt at projecting dignity in defeat in her election night speech was itself a clear rejoinder to Trump's behavior since losing the 2020 election.

 Cheney said American democracy faced an existential threat -- that "our survival is not guaranteed" -- calling out Republican efforts at the state level to decertify 2020 election results and GOP midterm candidates who have already begun to cast doubt on future votes.